The doctor delivered the news just five minutes after we had delivered and fallen in love with the first superhero to ever join our family.

 And we both just couldn’t shake the thought that our child might have that dreaded thing we always feared … the thing we prayed against our entire pregnancy long.

-After two weeks of R&R with the tiny superhero who immediately captured our hearts, Superhero 1 and I farewelled Supersoldier and returned him on a plane to Iraq.
+After two weeks with the tiny superhero who immediately captured our hearts, Superhero 1 and I farewelled Super-Spouse, who had to return to a business trip for the next eight months.

 For four more weeks, from separate continents, for day after fret-filled day, we worried.
 We prayed.
 We wondered.
 We planned.
 And we waited for the results of the chromosomal analysis that would tell us exactly what was “wrong” with our “funny-looking" son.